muratyayla26/Spotify-playlist-API/README.md

 ![](images/overview.png)

-To run application, a spotify API client id is required.
+To run application locally, a spotify API client id is required.
 It is free of charge.
-Just visit [Spotify dashboard](https://developer.spotify.com/dashboard/) and follow instructions !
+Just visit [Spotify dashboard](https://developer.spotify.com/dashboard/) and follow instructions!
-+ copy your client id to `const clientId=` in the directory of src/util/Spotify.js
++ copy your client id to `const clientId=` in the directory of src/util/Spotify.js or create a .env file in the root directory and then create a variable named REACT_APP_API_KEY with client id value from spotify dashboard.

 To run application on your local computer, you will need npm:
 + check whether you have npm or not; enter `npm -v` on your command line and if you see something like 6.14.8 it means you have npm.